It’s that time of year again. No, we’re not talking about the holidays. We’re talking about the dreaded winter moth.

 Spinosad is effective against a number of caterpillars, including those of the winter moth.

 It works by causing the caterpillar to stop eating and eventually die.
-Spinosad is available in liquid concentrates, and you can find it at most garden centers or on the internet.
+Spinosad is available in liquid concentrate and can be found at most garden centers or online.

 To use this natural insecticide, mix it according to the manufacturer’s directions and apply it to the affected area.
-It’s important to follow the directions on the label, as it can harm bees.
+It’s important to follow the label directions, as it can harm bees.

 3. Horticultural Oil